Learn to Swim

 Children: 6 – 17 Years Old

-Children at this level learn basic aquatic skills.
+- Level I: Children at this level are learning basic aquatic skills.
 They’ll learn how to safely get into and leave the water, how to control their breath by blowing bubbles, how to float and kick on front and back and move through the water.
-They’ll also learn how to stay safe around the water and what to do in case of an emergency.
+They’ll also learn how to stay safe around the water, and what to do in case of an emergency.

-Children at this level learn to move their arms and legs together in a swimming motion.
-We’ll work on teaching children to swim without assistance, and improve on skills that they learned in Level I. They’ll be able to understand dangerous water conditions and how to assist a swimmer in a water emergency.
+- Level II: Children at this level are learning how to move their arms and legs together in a swimming motion.
+We’ll work on teaching children to swim without assistance, and improve on skills that they learned in Level I. They’ll be able to understand dangerous water conditions, and how to assist a swimmer in a water emergency.

 Your child must be 6 years of age on the first day of class in order to participate in the children’s program.
-Please make sure to bring a birth certificate, passport, or photo identification with date of birth listed for the child on the day of the first class.
-Documents will be returned after verification is completed.
-There are classes available at two different times: on Saturdays, and afterschool from 4:00 p.m. to 5:00 p.m.
+You must bring a copy of your child’s birth certificate or an equivalent document on the day of the first class.

 Adult Learn to Swim (ages 18+)

+Learn how to swim with the help of our trained aquatics professionals.
+Learn basic level swimming and safety skills including the development of breath control, floating, gliding, kicking on front and back, rotary breathing, arm strokes on front and back, safety skills, and entries and exits.
 Adults must be at the beginner level in order to participate in Learn to Swim classes.
-A water test will be conducted on the first day of class to determine eligibility.
-Adults learn basic level swimming and safety skills including the development of breath control, floating, gliding, kicking on front and back, rotary breathing, arm strokes on front and back, safety skills, and entries and exits.
-Swimmers who are absent from two consecutive classes will be dropped.